x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-a-GameFeature-Plugin.md

 ## Add Dependencies to Other Plugins

+*This step is optional*.
+You only need to do this if you want to extend your game from the base `ShooterCore`.
+If your game will not use any `ShooterCore` content at all, you can skip this step.

 - Open your `XistGame` data asset (whatever you named your plugin).
 - Change the `Current State` of your plugin to `Registered` (by default it should be `Active`)